black-studio/black-studio-tinymce-widget/README.md

 ### 1.4.3 (2014-07-13) ###
 * Added filter hooks to modify the markup before and after the widget text
 * Fixed z-index issue in fullscreen mode
-* Added widget icon for theme customizer
+* Added widget icon for Customizer
 * Updated danish translation
 * Updated FAQ and readme.txt